geekonweb/AI-Art-Prompts/prompts-to-enhance-images.md

+Sure, here are some AI prompts you can use to generate images with similar background light effects:

+**General Prompts:**

+*   "bokeh lights in the background, soft focus, dreamlike atmosphere"
+*   "blurred fairy lights, warm glow, gentle out-of-focus elements"
+*   "defocused warm string lights, cozy ambiance, subtle light leaks"
+*   "ethereal bokeh, glowing orbs of light, shallow depth of field"
+*   "soft golden hour bokeh, sun flare, dreamy background blur"

+**More Specific Prompts (to match the image's feel):**

+*   "cozy morning scene, blurred warm lights in the background, soft focus on a cup of coffee and flowers, shallow depth of field"
+*   "hygge aesthetic, warm bokeh lights, a mug and a vase of flowers, soft blanket, inviting atmosphere"
+*   "romantic background lights, soft pink and white flowers, a warm drink, blurred bright spots"
+*   "dreamy Sunday morning, gentle bokeh effect, a warm beverage and a small bouquet, inviting and relaxing"

+**Tips for better results:**

+*   **Specify color:** "warm golden bokeh," "cool blue fairy lights," "colorful blurred lights."
+*   **Indicate intensity:** "subtle bokeh," "dense bokeh," "sparkling background lights."
+*   **Add context:** "bokeh lights behind a person," "bokeh lights through a window," "bokeh lights at night."
+*   **Use negative prompts (if your AI model supports them):** "no sharp lights," "no harsh reflections," "no distracting elements."

+Remember that different AI models (Midjourney, DALL-E, Stable Diffusion, etc.) might interpret prompts slightly differently, so you may need to experiment to get the perfect result.

 Here are some generic AI prompts you can use to enhance your everyday greeting images and perform post-processing:

 **General Enhancement Prompts:**